andbrocode/SixDegreesOfFreedom/scripts/README.md

 6) XROMY_Analysis_demo1:
 demonstration of how to use ROMY ring laser data (this is not yet public data, therefore cannot be obtained using FSDN web services)
+- loads data from local .mseed files

+7) XROMY_Analysis_demo2:
+demonstration of how to use ROMY ring laser data (this is not yet public data, therefore cannot be obtained using FSDN web services)
+- loads data from internal server using FDSN clients